SkafteNicki/dtu_mlops/s8_deployment/M23_cloud_deployment.md

      <img src="../figures/gcp_test_function.png" width="800" title="hover text">
    </p>

-5. If you know what the application does, it should come as no surprise that does not require any input.
+5. If you know what the application does, it should come as no surprise that it can run without any input.
 We therefore just send an empty request by clicking the `Test The Function` button.
 Does the function return the output you expected?
 Wait for the logs to show up.
 What do they show?

+   1. What should the `Triggering event` look like in the testing prompt for the program to respond with
+      ```
+      Good day to you sir!
+      ```
+      Try it out.

-   1. Click on the metrics tab.
+   2. Click on the metrics tab.
 Identify what each panel is showing.

-   2. Go to the trigger tab and go to the url for the application.
+   3. Go to the trigger tab and go to the url for the application.

-   3. Checkout the logs tab.
+   4. Checkout the logs tab.
 You should see that your application have already been invoked multiple times.

 6. Next, we are going to create an application that actually takes some input so we can try to send it requests.
    We provide a very simple `sklearn_cloud_function.py` script to get started.